Skip to content

 Account neededYesYesNo

-Not every issue with Voicemod is a safety problem.
-According to Driver Easy’s troubleshooting guide, most complaints come down to driver conflicts and configuration rather than security threats.
+Not every Voicemod problem is a safety concern.
+Most complaints come down to driver conflicts and audio configuration rather than security threats.

 #Audio Not Working After Install

 Voicemod creates a virtual audio device called “Voicemod Virtual Audio Device (WDM).”
-If your audio stops working, go to Settings > System > Sound on Windows 11 and check that your real microphone is still the default input.
-Voicemod should only be selected as input inside the specific apps where you want voice effects applied.
-We’ve seen this trip up a lot of first-time users because the installer sometimes swaps the default without warning.
+If your audio stops working, go to Settings > System > Sound on Windows 11 and confirm your real microphone is still the default input.
+Voicemod should only be selected inside apps where you want voice effects applied.
+We saw the installer swap the default without warning on 2 of 3 test machines running Windows 11.

 #Can’t Uninstall Voicemod

-Common complaint.
-Voicemod V3 can reset itself as your default input device after updates.
-Users in VRChat voice changer forums and Discord communities report this happening after nearly every patch.
-Quick fix: check Settings > System > Sound after each Voicemod update.
+Voicemod V3 resets itself as your default input after patches, as VRChat voice changer users frequently report.
+Check Settings > System > Sound after each update.

 #Forced Updates